15 Ways to Evolve Your Destination Visitor Guide in 2021

 When done right, it will both inspire and encourage visitors to stay longer, spend more and disperse around a region more widely.

-With the upheaval of 2020, there are a number of visitor and wider society trends impacting our visitors which need to be considered in your next destination visitor guide update.
+With the ongoing upheavals around Covid, there are a number of visitor and wider society trends impacting our visitors which need to be considered in your next destination visitor guide update.

 Following are 15 tips you can use audit and then evolve your destination visitor guide to ensure it's aligned to your destination visitor economy strategy and it's adding real value to your visitors, local businesses and wider community.